panpann2305/dms1_blog/posts/second-blog-post.md

 </script>

 Woolworths is near my place, so it is convenient to go there.
-I visit the vegetable section the most because you know, we can't live without vegetables.
+I visit the vegetable section the most because I can't survive without vegetables.
+Their is a variety of vegetable and they are all fresh and affordable!